 Avocados are often sold as nutrient-dense, good-fat-filled superfoods that can improve your heart health, prevent eye disease and help you shed pounds.
-Recent headlines even claim they might fight leukemia.
+Some headlines even claim they might fight leukemia.
 But is it actually possible that there’s so much good in your guac?
 We dip into the science to find out.

 Are avocados good for your heart?